 § 3.
-The public nature of written preliminary and other examinations is guaranteed by allowing students to inspect copies of the examination papers after each examination period within a period of five days following the announcement of the results in accordance with Article 145 of Teaching and examination regulations, version approved by the Academic Council.
+The public nature of written preliminary and other examinations is guaranteed by allowing students to inspect copies of the examination papers after each examination period within a period of five days following the announcement of the results in accordance with Article 145 of these regulations.

-these regulations.
 The request for an appointment should be submitted within three calendar days following the announcement of the results in accordance with Article 145 of these regulations.